TRML: System description

 TRML-2D was designed as an autonomous mobile command system for air defense with an integrated search radar.
-It can detect, identifiy and track aircraft at low and medium altitude, designate targets for the connected launchers and send commands to the battle management network.
+It can detect, identify and track aircraft at low and medium altitude, designate targets for the connected launchers and send commands to the battle management network.

 The range of the radar is 60 km for TRML-2D, 200 km for the TRML-3D/32, and 250 km for TRML-4D.

 The crew shelter with integrated retractable mast is loaded onto a truck (Bundeswehr designation "Lkw 15 t mil gl BR"), but can also be dismantled to operate as a standalone trailer.
 A power generator is integrated on the unit.
 The crew consists of two or three surveillance radar operators.

 The radar includes a sideband channel for detecting helicopters.
-This enables simultaneous action against fast, low-flying aircraft and anti-aircraft missiles as well as against extremely slow-flying targets such as hovering elicopters.
-The EPM (Electronic Protective Measures) equipment to protect against ECM in the Electronic Warfare and high-resolution Clutter suppression permit the detection and monitoring of even very small targets in difficult environmental conditions.
+This enables simultaneous action against fast, low-flying aircraft and anti-aircraft missiles as well as against extremely slow-flying targets such as hovering helicopters.
+The EPM (Electronic Protective Measures) equipment to protect against ECM in the Electronic Warfare and high-resolution clutter suppression permit the detection and monitoring of even very small targets in difficult environmental conditions.
 TRML can feed the detected tracks into air defense combat management systems (HFLaAFüSyS 9, HEROS 2) to create more detailed picture of the airspace.

 The manufacturer is the company DASA, which has been merged into EADS and has been trading under the name Airbus Defense and Space since January 2014.
 With the spin-off of the electronics division of Airbus Defense and Space at the end of February 2017, the company became Hensoldt.